easa/staticpug/README.md

 | destinationDirectory | `array` / `string`| "dist" | the destination/destinations folders that contain the result files |
 | sourceDirectory | `array` / `string`| "src" | the folder/folders that contain/contains template files , it can have subfolders |

-### `npx sp-create`
-Creates a simple sample project to help you make your own website by just modifying it
-- `src/page` (why `src/page`? because the template may contain layout and other components so the base pages goes to folder `src/page`)
-- `public`

 ## How it works
-All files in source folder (default: `src`) will be converted to HTML, and subfolders will be affected too.
+All files in source folder and it's subfolders (default: `src`) will be affected.
-To pass data to pug files use a json file named as the pug file.
+The JSON file named after the pug file will be used to pass data to the pug file.
-When a folder name after a pug file exists, the markdown files inside that folder will pass to the pug file as content.
+When a folder name after a pug file exists, the markdown files inside that folder will pass to the pug file as `article.content`, you can use it in your template (pug file).
-Other informations can pass to file via json file named as each markdown file.
+The JSON file named after the markdown file will be used to pass other informations (for each article).
+Each template folder can have an index file, a file named as polar of the folder name. (exp: class: classes, post: posts)
-When no folder find for pug file, it will be a HTML page.
+When no folder be found for the pug file, it will be simply converted to a HTML page.

 ## Contribute
 Please contribute, it's hard to continue alone >_<